 Residence Life Exemption Process

 If you think you qualify for an exemption based on the criteria below, please submit this request online by clicking on the button below and uploading your supporting documentation.
 Requests will not be reviewed until online request is received with all supporting documentation.
+Please note: The Americans with Disabilities Act defines a disability as "a physical or mental impairment that substantially limits one or more major life activity."
+If your request is in reference to any medical disability, please be advised you will be required to work directly with the Office of Disability Services for consideration.

 Request for Exemption Criteria:

-- Must provide a marriage certificate
+- Must provide a marriage certificate.

 - Physical custody of a dependent child:

-- Must provide copy of child’s birth certificate
+- Must provide copy of child’s birth certificate.

 - Completed one full academic year at a college or university while living in a residence